• Home

 Home > Embassy Spokesperson's Remarks

-Statement of the Spokesperson of the Chinese Embassy in the Philippines on U.S. Ambassador to the Philippines MaryKay Carlson’s Remarks on EDCA cooperation and South China Sea
+Statement of the Spokesperson of the Chinese Embassy on the Remarks of US Ambassador and other Envoys to the Philippines about the South China Sea

 Appendix: